Segs/Segs/docs/COH-CLIENT_INSTALL-UBUNTU.md

 CoH Client Installation on Ubuntu 18.04 using PlayOnLinux
 ------

-1.**Install CoH Client version 0.22**
+**1. Install CoH Client version 0.22**

 SEGS will only communicate with the CoH client from Issue 0 (version 0.22).
-This can be found through various sources online, or via the following Torrent-magnet link provided the City of Heroes community:
+This can be found through various sources online, or via the following Torrent-magnet link provided by the City of Heroes community:
 Use a torrent-client like uTorrent or Transmission to download the client via the magnet link.

 ```